Judith Butler

-Judith Pamela Butler (born February 24, 1956) is an American feminist philosopher and gender studies scholar whose work has influenced political philosophy, ethics, and the fields of third-wave feminism, queer theory, and literary theory.
+Judith Butler (born February 24, 1956) is an American feminist, queer philosopher, and gender studies scholar whose work has influenced political philosophy, ethics, psychoanalysis, and the fields of feminist and queer theory, academic freedom, and literary theory.

-In 1993, Butler joined the faculty in the Department of Rhetoric at the University of California, Berkeley, where they (Note: Butler uses she/her and they/them pronouns but in 2020 said that they prefer the latter.
-This article uses they/them for consistency.) became the Maxine Elliot Professor in the Department of Comparative Literature and the Program in Critical Theory in 1998.
+Butler has held academic appointments at Wesleyan University, George Washington University, and Johns Hopkins University where they (Note: Butler uses she/her and they/them pronouns but in 2020 said that they prefer the latter.
+This article uses they/them for consistency.) received tenure in 1992 before joining the faculty in the Department of Rhetoric at the University of California, Berkeley in 1993.
+There they became the Maxine Elliot Professor in 1998, holding faculty appointments in the Departments of Rhetoric and Comparative Literature and the Program in Critical Theory which they cofounded in 2007.
+They founded the International Consortium of Critical Theory, funded by the Mellon Foundation, in 2015.
 They also hold the Hannah Arendt Chair at the European Graduate School (EGS).

 Butler is best known for the books Gender Trouble: Feminism and the Subversion of Identity (1990) and Bodies That Matter: On the Discursive Limits of Sex (1993), in which they challenge conventional, heteronormative notions of gender and develop their theory of gender performativity.
 This theory has had a major influence on feminist and queer scholarship.
-Their work is often studied and debated in film studies courses emphasizing gender studies and performativity.

-Butler has spoken on many contemporary political questions, including Israeli politics and in support of LGBTQ rights.
+Butler has also spoken and written on war, non-violence, ethics, public mourning, democratic theory and other contemporary political questions, including the Palestinian struggles and the limits of Zionism.
+They have also spoken internationally in support of LGBTQIA rights and against anti-gender ideology.